 Just because you eat something at breakfast time in the morning, it doesn't always mean that you are having a healthy breakfast and that you are starting the day in the best possible way.

 Certainly for some of us, we cannot function unless we have rapidly drunk two or three cups of strong coffee or tea (UK inhabitants) in succession first thing in the morning, yet we know that caffeine is a stimulant and should be taken in moderation.

 There has long been debate as to how good or bad tea and coffee are for the body and new research is constantly disproving previous theories and facts.
 Whether or not tea and coffee are so bad for us, they should not be consumed excessively.
-A reasonable amount would be two or three cups a day, however there are much better alternatives to these beverages if you are able to cut them out completely.
+A reasonable amount would be two or three cups a day, however there are much better alternatives to these beverages.

 Tea and coffee

 Try reducing your intake of tea and coffee, especially if you drink excessive amounts.
 First of all, substitute one or two cups a day for herbal or fruit teas, fruit juice or mineral water.
 Nowadays there are many varieties of fruit and herbal teas to choose from and they are widely available in the supermarkets - why not try a refreshing ginger tea or mint tea after meals.